-Riparian Buffer Planting Plans
+4.6.2.3 Riparian Buffer Planting Plans

-Only native plants may be planted in the Resource Protection Area.
-For the purpose of this document, a native plant is defined as a plant that is indigenous to northern Virginia.
-Cultivars of native plant species may not be used for habitat restoration, reforestation and mitigation within the RPA or adjacent to natural areas or parkland except as approved by the Director.
-In the RPA, cultivars of natives may be used for foundation plantings, special trees and other principally landscaping elements.
+Only regionally native plants may be planted in the Resource Protection Area.
+For the purpose of this document, a regionally native plant is defined as a plant that occurs naturally within the Piedmont or Coastal plain of the Mid-Atlantic states of Virginia, West Virginia, Maryland, Delaware, North Carolina, Washington, D.C., New Jersey and Pennsylvania.
+Cultivars of native plant species may not be used for habitat restoration, conservation landscaping, reforestation, or mitigation within the RPA or adjacent to natural areas or parkland except as approved by the Director.
+In the RPA, cultivars of natives may be used for foundation plantings and other principally landscaping elements.